Ski Storsenter

-Ski Storsenter is a shopping mall located at Ski in Viken county, Norway.
+Ski Storsenter is a shopping mall located at Ski in Akershus county, Norway.
 In 2002 it had a turnover of 1,186 billion Norwegian kroner.
 It opened in 1995, and has today 145 stores on three floors.
 The builder and operator is the Olav Thon Group (Olav Thon Gruppen) which is owned by the Olav Thon Foundation (Olav Thon Stiftelsen).